ikramawol/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion.c --> function that returns the natural square root of a number

 6-is_prime_number.c --> function that returns 1 if the input integer is a prime number, other wise return 0

+100-is_palindrome.c --> function that returns 1 if a string is a palindrome and 0 if not

+101-wildcmp.c --> function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0